 Aude St-Pierre was awarded the Deutschlandstipendium scholarship as well as numerous prizes in national and international piano and chamber music competitions.
 At the Canadian Music Competition, she received a second prize as well as the highest cumulative score in all categories.
 She also played as a soloist with orchestras such as the Montreal Symphony Orchestra, the Orchestre symphonique du Conservatoire de musique de Montréal, the Musique Avenir ensemble and the Toruń Symphony Orchestra.
 She has performed throughout Europe and North America and had the chance to play in such venues as New York’s Carnegie Hall, the National Arts Centre of Canada, the Place des Arts in Montreal as well as in Germany, Italy, France, Spain, Poland and the Netherlands.

 Through moderated concerts and her self-founded concert series Opus Optik in collaboration with the optician Tobias Brandhofer, she is bringing classical music to a wider audience.
 Since 2019, she has been teaching at the Meerbusch municipal school of music, where she also heads the piano department.
-Aude St-Pierre is currently working on the first recording of pieces for 2 pianos by Adolf Busch, Richard Rosenberg and Karl Weigl in collaboration with the Lichterfeld foundation.
+Aude St-Pierre recently worked on the first recording of pieces for 2 pianos by Adolf Busch, Richard Rosenberg and Karl Weigl in collaboration with the Lichterfeld foundation.

 Her recording of Maria Herz's piano sonata was also broadcast on SRF2 (Schweizer Radio und Fernsehen).